rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    customize their cover letter?
 (No, we don't downgrade their application for being generic.
 But you can upgrade your own application by doing the homework.)
+1. Social Media (and why I don't tend to use it except to announce musings).

 New "soon", potentially short